 Team for Infants Exposed to Substance abuse Program

-The TIES Program is an intensive home-based partnership with pregnant and postpartum women and their families affected by prenatal alcohol and other drug abuse.
+The Team for Infants Exposed to Substance abuse (TIES) Program is an intensive home-based partnership with pregnant and postpartum women and their families affected by prenatal alcohol and other drug abuse.
 Social workers and parent educators work with families to create a jointly designed plan that builds on family strengths to promote overall physical, social, and emotional health.
 The TIES Program aims to reduce parental alcohol and other drug use; build parenting capacity to support child development; address health and behavioral health care needs of parents and children; and improve access to stable income and safe, affordable housing.
-Contact Oneta Templeton at email@example.com for details.
+Contact Oneta Templeton at firstname.lastname@example.org for details.

 What is the model’s approach to providing home visiting services?

 Home visits take place once per week.
 Services are provided until the child turns 2 years old.
 The TIES Program recommends families initiate services prenatally, but allows for families to enroll until the child is 6 months old.
 Mothers must be at least 18 years old and have parental or kinship custody to participate.